 Lead with stories, not data

-Stories make things human and keep people interested.
+Stories make things human and keep people interested, so tell a story and bring your ideas to life.
 Use data to support your story and argument and add ‘meat to the bones’ of your arguments.
 Come to your presentation with ‘real life’ applications of your vision – proof of what could or is in it for your audience.

 Keep it short and precise